isemann/MeshCom_1.2.53_v1.56/README.md

   <li>The network is suitable for messaging, telentric data and emergency communication</li>
 </ul>

-# Meshtastic Source-Code modified for the MeshCom project:
+# Meshtastic Source-Code modified for MeshCom: